the-sous-chef/lambda-authorizer/README.md

 - It also ensures that the JWT has the required Issuer (`iss` claim) and Audience (`aud` claim).
 - It also confirms that the JWT has been issued to a Cimpress Employee or a Vistaprint Customer.
 - It returns an Resource Policy document allowing for the execution of **any API method in any AWS Gateway based API using this authorizer**.
 Be careful as you may need authorization of the request in your lambda.
-- It can return the COAM permission of the user authenticated so the lambda doesn't need to retrieve them each time.
+- It can return the COAM permission of the user authenticated, so the lambda doesn't need to retrieve them each time.

 ## Setup